News

 Meg Wiederseim was recognized as the new recipient.

-The January 2022 Annual Meeting was not held, but
+The January 2022 Annual Meeting was not held.

 At the January 2023 Annual Meeting,